Skip Navigation

 Comprehensive Zoning

 The County will conduct comprehensive zoning in tandem with Region Plans.
-Regions 2, 4, and 7 will undergo comprehensive zoning starting in 2023.
-To receive updates via email about the comprehensive zoning process, click here.
+Sign up to receive updates via email about the comprehensive zoning process.
+For more information on the Region Planning process, see the Region Plans Hub sites.

 For more information on the Region Planning process, see the Region Plans hubsites.